 Many women report improved appearance, a better sex life, stronger bladder control, and several other benefits after having vaginal rejuvenation surgery.
 However, while the FDA commissioner of the Food and Drug Administration has cleared and approved laser treatment and energy-based devices for some purposes—like the destruction of abnormal or pre-cancerous cervical or vaginal tissue and condylomas (genital warts)—it has not yet cleared vaginal rejuvenation procedures for treating other symptoms, like vaginal atrophy, stress urinary incontinence, or sexual dysfunction.

 While non-invasive treatments have not yet proven to be effective for some applications, some critics of more invasive surgeries for vaginal rejuvenation consider these treatments to be both ineffective and even dangerous.
-In fact, there is plenty of criticism and controversy that puts into question the necessity of vaginal rejuvenation surgeries—including labiaplasty, vaginoplasty, clitoral hood reduction, and labia augmentation surgeries, among others—despite the growing demand for these types of surgeries.
+There is plenty of criticism and controversy that puts into question the necessity of vaginal rejuvenation surgeries—including labiaplasty, vaginoplasty, clitoral hood reduction, and labia augmentation surgeries, among others—despite the growing demand for these types of surgeries.
 The truth is that very few studies have been performed that test the long-term outcomes and negative effects of vaginal rejuvenation procedures, and caution should be exercised for those interested in seeking out the most effective and beneficial options for these treatments.

 Another downside to vaginal rejuvenation therapies is that surgeries or non-surgical treatments can be expensive, with some procedures costing around $3000 or more.
 Some critics claim that kegel exercises, vaginal inserts, and pelvic floor muscle workouts can be used to achieve similar results, for free.
 There are also vagina creams that claim to rejuvenate the vagina, making it feel stronger, tighter, and slightly swollen—however, these creams are not permanent, and results can be minimal.
-In fact, some women might not notice an improvement at all.
+Some women might not notice an improvement at all.

 What are the Potential Complications and Side Effects of Vaginal Rejuvenation?